Darko Miličić

-Miličić was selected by the Detroit Pistons as the second overall pick in the 2003 NBA draft; he was chosen after number one pick LeBron James and ahead of other future NBA superstars including Carmelo Anthony, Chris Bosh and Dwyane Wade.
+Miličić was selected by the Detroit Pistons as the second overall pick in the 2003 NBA draft; he was chosen after number one pick LeBron James and ahead of other future NBA superstars including Carmelo Anthony, Chris Bosh, and Dwyane Wade.
 Selected with a high draft pick, Miličić never played at the level expected of him in the NBA and is widely considered a draft bust.
 While he won an NBA championship with the Pistons in 2004, Miličić never received significant playing time with the team and was traded to the Orlando Magic in 2006.
-Following stints with the Magic, the Memphis Grizzlies, and the New York Knicks, Miličić was traded to the Minnesota Timberwolves in 2010 and signed a four-year contract with the team that summer.
+Following stints with the Magic, Memphis Grizzlies, and New York Knicks, Miličić was traded to the Minnesota Timberwolves in 2010 and signed a four-year contract with the team that summer.
 After being released by Minnesota in 2012, he played one regular-season game for the Boston Celtics later that year before being released.
 Miličić announced his retirement from the NBA in 2013; he retired with career averages of 6.0 points and 4.2 rebounds per game.

 In international play, Miličić played for the Serbian national team.

 Early life

 Miličić's parents are Milorad and Zora.
 During the Yugoslav Wars, when Miličić was not yet 10, he heard a news report in which his father was named as one of several Serbian soldiers killed in action; however, a few minutes later, the newscaster indicated some of the soldiers, including his father, had been incorrectly included as killed.
 His father ultimately survived the wars.
 His parents' families hail from Janj near Šipovo in Bosanska Krajina.
-His sister Tijana is a volleyball player.
+His sister, Tijana, is a volleyball player.

-Miličić played his first youth basketball in BFC Beočin until the NATO bombing of Yugoslavia that lasted from 24 March 1999 to 10 June 1999, when he was forced to take a break.
-After that, he played for the basketball club Sports World from Novi Sad, which is also a basketball school, where he became a dominant figure and received interest from bigger teams.
-Miličić played club basketball with his friend Nemanja Jokić, the older brother of Nikola Jokić.
+Miličić played his first youth basketball in BFC Beočin until the NATO bombing of Yugoslavia that lasted from 24 March to 10 June 1999, when he was forced to take a break.
+After that, Miličić played for the basketball club Sports World from Novi Sad, which is also a basketball school, where he became a dominant figure and received interest from bigger teams.
+He played club basketball with his friend Nemanja Jokić, the older brother of Nikola Jokić.

-At the age of 14, Miličić started playing basketball with the Serbian team Hemofarm's junior team.
+At age 14, Miličić started playing basketball with the Serbian team Hemofarm's junior team.
 He was later called up from the junior team before being drafted by the NBA's Detroit Pistons in 2003.